33 Classic Movies That Are Truly Timeless

 Memorable quote: “I am big.
 It’s the pictures that got small.”

-The truth hurts, and Sunset Boulevard takes a brutally honest look at what often happens to actors and actresses once they’ve been deemed “past their prime.”
-Gloria Swanson is incredible as out-of-work silent film star Norma Desmond, who has turned into a bit of a recluse but is intent on plotting her Hollywood return.
+The truth hurts.
+One iconic celluloid example: Sunset Boulevard, which takes a brutally honest look at what often happens to actors and actresses once they’re deemed “past their prime.”
+Gloria Swanson is indelible as out-of-work silent film star Norma Desmond, who has turned into a bit of a recluse yet remains intent on plotting her Hollywood return.
 The rest of the cast meets Swanson’s talents with equally sublime performances.
-Heartbreaking and dramatic, the film won three Academy Awards, including Best Screenplay.
+Heartbreaking and dramatic, the film won three Academy Awards, including Best Original Screenplay.

 Seven Samurai